imperviousinc/beacon-ios/Docs/BUILDING.md

 > Only follow these instructions if you are using the free personal developer accounts.
 Simply add your Apple ID as an account in Xcode.

-Since the bundle identifier we use for Firefox is tied to our developer account, you'll need to generate your own identifier and update the existing configuration.
+Since the bundle identifier we use for Beacon is tied to our developer account, you'll need to generate your own identifier and update the existing configuration.

 1. Open Client/Configuration/Fennec.xcconfig
 2. Change MOZ_BUNDLE_ID to your own bundle identifier.
 Just think of something unique: e.g., com.your_github_id.Fennec